xKlams/Header_Updater/README.md

 Performance: For very large projects with frequent changes, the overhead of constant rescanning might become noticeable, although inotify itself is efficient.

 Beware: this project works only if you use 42norm.

+Currently this project is not finished, currently working on better error and edge cases handling.